Voronezh: Religion

 Orthodox Christianity is the predominant religion in Voronezh.
 There is an Orthodox Jewish community in Voronezh, with a synagogue located on Stankevicha Street.
+A notable Christian Armenian community, up to 4,000 individuals, is also present.

 In 1682, the Voronezh diocese was formed to fight the schismatics.
 Its first head was Bishop Mitrofan (1623-1703) at the age of 58.
 Under him, the construction began on the new Annunciation Cathedral to replace the old one.
-In 1832, Mitrofan was canonized by the Russian Orthodox Church.
+In 1832, Mitrofan was glorified as a saint by the Russian Orthodox Church.

 In the 1990s, many Orthodox churches were returned to the diocese.
 Their restoration was continued.
 In 2009, instead of the lost one, a new Annunciation Cathedral was built with a monument to St. Mitrofan erected next to it.

 Cemeteries

 There are ten cemeteries in Voronezh: